Israeli military retaliates after rockets fired from Syria | Law-Order

 Israeli military retaliates after rockets fired from Syria

-The Israeli military said its forces attacked targets in Syria early Sunday after six rockets were launched from Syrian territory in two batches toward Israel in a rare attack from Israel's northeastern neighbor.
+The Israeli military said its forces attacked targets in Syria early on Sunday after six rockets were launched from Syrian territory in two batches toward Israel in a rare attack from Israel's northeastern neighbour.

 The rocket firings came after days of escalating violence on multiple fronts over tension in Jerusalem and an Israeli police raid on the city's most sensitive holy site.